mementum/backtrader/docs/automated-bt-run/automated-bt-run.rst

 When installed ``backtrader`` provides 2 entry points in the form of scripts/executables which which automates most tasks:

-  - ``bt-run-py`` (script)
+  - ``bt-run-py`` a script which uses the codebase from the next item

-    This was the original script which now relies completely on the internal ``backtrader`` call named after the executable below
+  and

   - ``btrun`` (executable)

     Entry point created by ``setuptools`` during packaging.
-The executable offers advantages under Windows where in theory no errors about "path/file not found" will not happen.
+The executable offers advantages under Windows where in theory no errors about "path/file not found" will happen.

 The description below applies equally to both tools.

 ``btrun`` allows the end user to:

-  - Say which datas have to be loaded
+  - Say which data feeds have to be loaded
   - Set the format to load the datas
   - Specify the date range for the datas
   - Pass parameters to Cerebro